exercism/elm-analyzer/README.md

 The Elm Analyzer itself can be analyzed by running `elm-review`.
 The rules are specified in the `review` folder.

-As a rule of thumb, if we expect the students to follow specific rules when writing their solutions, we should be hold ourselves to the same standards in our source code.
+As a rule of thumb, if we expect the students to follow specific rules when writing their solutions, we should hold ourselves to the same standards in our source code.

 ## Design